3+4 Direct Admit Track

 • A grade of B or better in high school Pre-Calculus

-Phase II Progression Qualifications:
+Phase II Progression Continuation Requirements:

 • 3.75 Undergraduate CUM GPA / 3.75 Undergraduate Math & Sciences GPA (3+4 Direct Admit)